Prostate-specific antigen: Free PSA

 Most PSA in the blood is bound to serum proteins.
 A small amount is not protein-bound and is called 'free PSA'.
 In men with prostate cancer, the ratio of free (unbound) PSA to total PSA is decreased.
 The risk of cancer increases if the free to total ratio is less than 25%.
-(See graph at right.)
-The lower the ratio is, the greater the probability of prostate cancer.
+(See graph) The lower the ratio is, the greater the probability of prostate cancer.
 Measuring the ratio of free to total PSA appears to be particularly promising for eliminating unnecessary biopsies in men with PSA levels between 4 and 10 ng/mL.
 However, both total and free PSA increase immediately after ejaculation, returning slowly to baseline levels within 24 hours.